grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 Captain Percy stood on the grating above her watching her latest attempt at welding shut the leak under the water.
 When she raised her head again Captain Percy asked her to report.

-"Ah fuck ya, ya goddamn dominating twat.
+"Ah feck ya, ya goddamn dominating twat.
 This is delicate work here, and it needs time.
 It's a'hundreds of tiny cracks, the hull splitted open the way ya might break off a piece of cheese --- with tiny cracks.
 If'n were one big crack t'would be much simpler."

 Captain Percy spat, and her spit tasted oily and gritty to her, like the bilge water filling her boat.
 "Keep trying.
-I'm going to blow the tanks and bring us up though."
+I'm going to blow the tanks and bring us up to the surface."

-"Ah, fuckin smartest thing ya said yet this day, ya fucker.
+"Ah, feckin smartest thing ya said yet this day, ya fucker.
 This course we're pursuin' right now is'na trackway to the gates 'a hell."

+Blowing the tanks was an emergency maneuver.
+It meant opening the valves that would allow air to flow through the rusty old pipes of the ship and push into the tops of the main ballast tanks.
+The air forced in the top of the tanks would push water out the bottom.
+When enough water was forced out, the huge bubbles of air, stale and foul as it might be, would lift the rickety old up to the surface.
+Blowing out the tanks was only ever done in emergencies and drills, and drills were few and far between on a transport sub like the _Prospect_.
+It would be a risky move.

 ### Percy blows the tanks